• Skip to primary navigation

 I like a ratio of 1:1 for this recipe since I find a 2:1 ratio a little too thick.

-The great thing about simple syrups is that you can customize the flavours to your liking.
+The great thing about simple syrups is that you can easily customize the flavors, such as adding rose petals, pandan leaves, or fruit, such as lychee.

 How to choose culinary lavender